dracor-org/gerdracor/README.md

 ## A Bit of History
 Until we rebuilt our working corpus under its new name GerDraCor, we've been working with an [intermediary format](https://github.com/dlina/project/tree/master/data/zwischenformat) to conduct [our research](https://dlina.github.io/talks/).
 This format only held structural information, not the texts themselves.
 Back then, our research group called itself DLINA (digitally-enabled literary network analysis).
 Since our focus broadened, we stopped using this name.
 Our future endeavours will sail under the **Programmable Corpora** flag.

-(README last updated on November 24, 2020.)
+(README last updated on January 5, 2021.)